 Many faculty who teach online also teach in the classrooms at the University Park campus and other campuses across Pennsylvania.
 The academic degree programs are administered by the Penn State colleges and campuses, with the course content, labs, group discussions, and other resources specifically designed to be offered online.

 For instance, Penn State's internationally ranked Smeal College of Business leads the Online MBA, the highest-enrolling program offered online.
-As other examples, the colleges of Education, Engineering, and the Liberal Arts offer a variety of undergraduate and graduate degree programs for online learners.
+As other examples, the colleges of Education, Engineering, and the Liberal Arts offer a variety of undergraduate and graduate degree and certificate programs for online learners.

 When it is time to graduate, these online learners are welcome to attend the graduation ceremony of their college or campus so they can have the real Penn State experience.